uwescience/DSSG2023-Groundwater/README.md

 # Data Science for Social Good 2023: Groundwater Project

 A reproducible and well-documented workflow to analyze groundwater scarcity in the Colorado River Basin.
 This workflow is written in python and contained in a set of Jupyter notebooks which can be used by researchers, analysts, or anyone interested in applying this workflow to study groundwater.
+Though we focus on the Colorado River Basin, this workflow is flexible and can be easily modified to study other areas suffering from water crises.

 ## Tools and Skills Needed for This Workflow